Beyond coincidence: using all the data in Hong-Ou-Mandel interferometry: Introduction

 By contrast, \ac{HOM} metrology has recently achieved attosecond resolution~\cite{Lyons-2018}.
 In this case, rather than measuring the delay directly, changes to the coincidence counts at two detectors placed at the outport ports of the HOM beamsplitter are recorded and analysed.
 Assuming an initial calibration with regards to all the other factors influencing this indistinguishability, the time delay can be isolated and estimated.
 Traditionally, this achieves sub-femtosecond resolution by scanning through and observing a shift of the entire HOM dip~\cite{Giovannini-2015}, but more more sophisticated protocols can perform up to $100\times$ better~\cite{Lyons-2018}.

-This attosecond resolution goes well beyond that of the single-photon detectors which may be used in such an experiment \footnote{For instance, the conventional SPCM\=/AQRH detector has a temporal resolution of \SI{\approx 350}{\ps}~\cite{SPCM-AQRH}, but some recent developments in detector time-resolution are approaching picosecond precision~\cite{Rath-2016,Zadeh-2018,Zhu-2019,Korzh-2020}.} limited to the nanosecond--picosecond range (centimetre-scale).
+This attosecond resolution goes well beyond that of the single-photon detectors which may be used in such an experiment \footnote{For instance, the conventional avalanche photodiode of Ref.~\onlinecite{SPCM-AQRH} has has a temporal resolution of \SI{\approx 350}{\ps}, but some recent developments in detector time-resolution are approaching picosecond precision~\cite{Rath-2016,Zadeh-2018,Zhu-2019,Korzh-2020}.} limited to the nanosecond--picosecond range (centimetre-scale).
 Even allowing for the additional complexity of a HOM interferometer, this chasm seems hard to overcome with a direct timing approach Nonetheless, we need not overlook entirely the time-resolving capabilities of single-photon detectors.
 Currently their time-resolution is only used for the purpose of establishing coincidence matching time windows.
 As we shall see, even when their precision falls short of that of HOM interferometry, making better use of their temporal information is advantageous in multiple ways.

 In this Article we analyse the benefits of incorporating detector time resolution capabilities into HOM metrology.
 We find that not only does this upgrade the performance of HOM interferometers, but it could also facilitate a simplified protocol by eliminating the need for a separate calibration stage.
 Furthermore, recent developments in the feasibility of number-resolving detectors~\cite{Kardynal-2008,Young-2019,Zhu-2019}, motivate us to also analyse the benefits of photon number-resolution, and we find that these would also lead to a tangible performance enhancement.
 We show that by combining number and time resolving detectors the fundamental \ac{QCRB} can be approached with a \ac{HOM} sensing protocol.